ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.4.1 =
+* Fixed "Appearance -> Customize" always showing up as "new" and ignoring custom settings.
+* Fixed a WooCommerce 2.2.1+ compatibility issue that caused a superfluous "WooCommerce -> WooCommerce" submenu item to show up.
+Normally this item is invisible.
+* Fixed a bug where the plugin would fail to determine the current menu if the user tries to add a new item of a custom post type that doesn't have an "Add New" menu.
+Now it highlights the CPT parent menu instead.
+* Fixed a very obscure bug where certain old versions of PHP would crash if another plugin created a menu item using an absolute file name as the slug while AME was active.
+The crash was due to a known bug in PHP and only affected Windows systems with open_basedir enabled.
+* Added more debugging information for situations where the plugin can't save menu settings due to server configuration problems.
+* Other minor fixes.

 = 1.4 =
 * Added a special target page option: "< None >".
 It makes the selected menu item unclickable.
 This could be useful for creating menu headers and so on.